mehatabpathan/quiz-game/README.md

 Used GitHub Pages to bring the site to life [View The Site Here](https://mehatabpathan.github.io/quiz-game/)

 ### Local Development
+The website was deployed using GitHub Pages by following these steps:

+1. In the GitHub repository navigate to the Settings tab
+2. On the left-hand menu select Pages
+3. For the source select Branch: master
+4. After the webpage refreshes automatically you will ses a ribbon on the top saying: "Your site is published at https://mehatabpathan.github.io/quiz-game/

 #### How To Fork